ludicast/saki/README.markdown

     require "generators/saki/integration_generator"

 Then, provided that your integration library is set to :rspec, Saki will create integration tests for your scaffolding for complete test coverage.
-Note that these cases are left simple for now, but can be built up upon fedback.
+Note that these cases are left simple for now, but can be built up upon feedback.
+Also you might need to implement additional functions depending on your use case.

 ## Why no specs/tests for Saki, oh test guy?